vodkolav/Planetes/README.md

 Controls:
  - Steer with WASD
  - Aim and shoot with mouse
- - Hold R key to record game as GIF
+ - Hold R key to record a short fragment of a game as GIF
+ - L to scuttle ship (when you're hopelessly stuck)
+ - Num+ and Num- to increase/decrease game speed

 Planned:
- - Actual matches with rules ( kills, deaths, respawns, winners etc)
  - trajectory prediction
  - harpoon
+ - missiles
  - ship-to-ship collisions
  - gravity field